vvvv/AppWithPluginsDemo/README.md

 ## Known Issues
 - You can not add a reference to an exported plugin.dll to your `myApp-develop` environment.
 Because this plugin.dll would require a specific interfaces.dll which during dev time is not available.
 - For now `PatchPath` needs to be copied from plugin to plugin, see TODO below
+- Third party libraries need to be referenced by both host and plugin as of now, see TODO below.
+For example currently the host needs to reference `VL.Audio.VST` for the `TAL-NoiseMaker` plugin to work.
+Ideally this reference shouldn't exist.
 - A plugin needs to have a dummy entry point
 - All plugins have basic dlls duplicated in their build output folder
 - Host and plugin need to be build with same version of vvvv